Gerkep/3DAnimation/README.md

 # 3DAnimation
-It's a nice 3D card imitation.
+It's a nice 3D card presenting a shoe.
+Created using HTML, CSS and Javascript.